eacl2023tutorial/eacl2023tutorial.github.io/index.md

 ## Material

+* **Draft Slides** (will be made available in the morning of May 4, the final version will be published here and at ACL Anthology after the tutorial)
 * [Tutorial Summary at the ACL Anthology](https://aclanthology.org/2023.eacl-tutorials.2)
 * [Teaser Video (as available at the Underline Platform)](https://www.romanklinger.de/EmotionAnalysis-EACL-Tutorial-Teaser.mp4)
 * [Session at Underline](https://underline.io/events/383/sessions?eventSessionId=14843)